 Checks and Balances

 Depending on the size of your investment portfolio, you may find the need to hire a full-time financial planner to manage your investments.
 However, for most communities, this falls under the Treasurer’s umbrella.
 However competent your treasurer or financial planner may be, it is the fiduciary duty of the board to establish a system of oversight for the community’s investments.
-Be sure to include in your policy language guidelines on who is responsible for maintaining the portfolio, how they will report that information, and who will additionally be authorized to have access to confirm the status of the accounts.
+In your policy language, be sure to include guidelines on who is responsible for maintaining the portfolio, how they will report that information, and who will additionally be authorized to have access to confirm the status of the accounts.

 For example, typically the treasurer is the primary investor, with the president of the board being named on the accounts for oversight purposes.
 Additionally, the treasurer must include investment status reports in each regular board meeting, and a full overview at the annual general meeting.